-If you have hep C, you are not alone – about 3.4 million people are living with hep C in the United States.
+If you have hep C, you are not alone—about 3.4 million people are living with hep C in the United States.
 Hep C is a disease caused by a virus that infects the liver.
+A hep C infection can lead to inflammation of the liver and cause the immune system to attack healthy liver cells.
 It can be spread through blood-to-blood contact or when the blood from a person with hep C comes into contact with another person’s blood.

 As many people have no symptoms, they may not know that they have hepatitis C, and therefore don’t seek treatment.
+Symptoms of chronic hep C may take years to develop.
 During this time, the infected person can spread the virus to others.

 - Fatigue (feeling tired even if you’ve had a normal amount of rest and activity)

 - Dark urine

 - Clay-colored stools

 - Joint pain